CA Spora Luxembourg: European competitions

-Spora won two games in Europe.
+Spora qualified for UEFA European competition eleven times, winning twice.
 In 1956–57, the team surprisingly won the second leg of their tie against West German champions Borussia Dortmund 2–1, having lost the first leg 4–3 in Germany.
-Between the years of 1967-68 and 2021–22, using the away goals rule, Spora would have gone through.
-However, in 1956, matches were replayed, and Spora was dispatched 7–0.
-Spora's second victory was in the 1964–65 UEFA Cup, when it won its second leg against FC Basel 1–0, but went out nonetheless, having lost the first leg 2–0.
+Between the years of 1967-68 and 2021–22, when the away goals rule was used, Spora would have gone through.
+However, in 1956, a playoff match was used, and Spora were dispatched 7–0.
+Spora's second victory was in the 1964–65 Inter-Cities Fairs Cup, when it won its second leg against FC Basel 1–0, but went out nonetheless, having lost the first leg 2–0.